zeta063/ActiveDirectoryCyber/README.md

 <img src="https://i.imgur.com/PG18fJx.png" height="100%" width="100%"/>
 <br /><br/>
 <p align="left">
-  The first part of the screenshot is my query, and the second part is a portion of the output.
-This query filters for failed login attempts that occurred after 18:00.
+ <b>The first part of the screenshot is my query, and the second part is a portion of the output.
+This query filters for failed login attempts that occurred after 18:00.<br/> </b>
 <br/>•	First, I started by selecting all data from the log_in_attempts table.
 <br/>•	Then, I used a WHERE clause with an AND operator to filter my results to output only login attempts that occurred after 18:00 and were unsuccessful.
 <br/>•	The first condition is login_time > '18:00', which filters for the login attempts that occurred after 18:00.